AbdelrhmanElmhdy/Connector/README.md

 # Testing
 > For time conservation the testing was also narrowed down to the authentication related services, view models and view controllers.
-- Tests are conducted by isolating the SUT and providing mock dependencies to perform a unit test, or by only mocking the managers and testing the view models with real service dependencies to perfrom an integration test.
+- Tests are conducted by isolating the SUT and providing mock dependencies to perform a unit test, or by only mocking the managers and testing the view models with real service dependencies to perform an integration test.
 - The view models and services go through open box unit and integration testing while the views and view controllers go through black box UI testing.
-- All tests follow the FIRST test principles, except for the UI tests as they depend, only, on a locally hosted firebase emulator.
+- All tests follow the FIRST test principles.
 - The test coverage goal is ~85%, if it's to be production ready.
 - All mock objects are auto generated using a [Sourcery](https://github.com/krzysztofzablocki/Sourcery) script.